 It’s quite a relief for such a new VPN company to get started on the right track.
-While a majority of VPN providers log your usage, history and the websites you visit, Surfshark has committed to setting itself apart from the pack and does not log any IP address, browsing history, session information, used bandwidth, connection time stamps, network traffic and other similar data.
+While a majority of VPN providers log your usage, history, and the websites you visit, Surfshark sets itself apart from the pack and does not log any IP address, browsing history, session information, used bandwidth, connection time stamps, network traffic nor any other user data.

 Once your payment is processed and complete, you can proceed to install Surfshark on all the devices you want to protect.
 The company even offers a 30-day guarantee, which means that your payment could be reimbursed if you are not happy with the service.

 As for customer service, your best option is live chat, which is offered in various languages, although more English and Spanish-speaking reps seems to be available most of the time.
 Instant email support can be a hit or miss situation, and this is understandable since so many people seem to prefer live chat these days.